 If you haven't been able to get the information you need in any other way, you can formally request specific information from us in writing by completing an access application form (PDF 133.3KB), accompanied by a $30 application fee and proof of identity.
 Applications may attract processing charges.

-For more information, please contact the NSW Health Pathology Information Manager on phone +61 2 4920 4000 or by writing to:
+For more information, please contact the NSW Health Pathology Release of Information Officer on phone +61 2 4920 4000 or by emailing us at NSWPATH-GIPA@health.nsw.gov.au or by writing to us at:

 NSW Health Pathology